Ultimate 2026 Guide: Strength Training for Runners – 7 Proven Exercises

 Why Strength Training is Essential for Runners

 Running demands more than just cardiovascular endurance.
-A comprehensive training approach that includes strength work can significantly enhance your performance and reduce injury risk.
+A comprehensive training approach that includes strength work is proven to enhance performance and reduce injury risk.

 The Science Behind Strength Training for Runners